jonnysmillie/project-resources/hotfix-request.md

 # Hotfix Request
-## A hotfix request template for requesting urgent changes and fixes to websites.
+## A hotfix is an urgent request to fix or change something on an already existing website that is urgent.

+A hotfix will prioritised and likely be dealt with in 24 hours or sooner.
 ---

 _Perhaps you need to make a [feature request](/feature-request.md), or a [content change request](/content-change-request.md), or [report a bug](/bug-report.md) instead._